 Views from the summit are outstanding.
 Lake Tahoe can be viewed in all its glory.
-There are excellent views to nearby mountains, including Snow Valley Peak, Mount Rose, Relay Peak, and Mount Houghton to the north, Genoa Peak and South Camp Peak to the south, and to the west are views of Mount Tallac, Dicks Peaks, and the mountains on the west side of Lake Tahoe.
+There are excellent views to nearby mountains, including Snow Valley Peak, Mount Rose, Relay Peak, and Mount Houghton to the north, Genoa Peak and South Camp Peak to the south, and to the west are views of Mount Tallac, Dicks Peak, and the mountains on the west side of Lake Tahoe.
 In addition, there are stellar views east to the valley below and of the Pine Nut Mountains of Nevada.

 The mountain can be hiked during most of the year, but the best time is probably is in the fall (late September, October, November) or late spring (late May/early June) when much of the snow has melted, but it isn't too hot or overgrown.

 The Peak is named after Duane L. Bliss (1833-1907).
 Bliss was a successful businessman in Northern Nevada who was instrumental in the early efforts at increasing tourism in Lake Tahoe.
 In 1893, he founded the “Lake Tahoe Transportation Company”, formed to build a rail line to carry tourists to Lake Tahoe.